Welcome

 When you're in a crowd, do you ever find yourself fixating on just one of the many strangers you see?
 This happens to me all the time.
 I'm at a party, in a restaurant or watching a sporting event.
 There may be hundreds of people all around me, but one of them, of all those anonymous beings, will just absolutely fascinate me.

-or does how we see actually change what is?
+to see, or does how we see actually change

 • There was a kid on my stepson's little league baseball team.
 He wasn't especially big nor good looking.
 But the way he moved to pick up a ground ball and throw it to first base was so natural, so pure, that I couldn't stop watching him.
 He had, at the age of ten, a degree of that intensity and self-assurence you see in some professional athletes—the Michael Jordans, the Derrick Jeters, the Roger Federers.
 I hoped he'd grow up using that charisma for good.